During the course of term four we will update this page with further information regarding the P7 - S1 transition process.

 What to bring

-As you will be following your S1 timetable for most of the week you should bring pens/pencils for writing.
+As you will be following your S1 timetable for part of the week you should bring pens/pencils for writing.
 If you normally use a school issued device such as a Chromebook then you may also wish to use this in Mackie and should therefore bring it with you.
 It is wise to bring your stuff in a schoolbag as it is your own responsibility to look after.

 What about food?